 General lifestyle benefits of meditation include:

-- Less stress:3,5,8,10,11 While meditation doesn’t change external circumstances or make problems disappear, it does improve people’s ability to deal with the stressors in their lives.
-With regular meditation, people report an increased ability to pause and respond to difficult people and situations rather than instantly reacting in unhelpful ways or ruminating over problems for extended periods of time.
+- Less stress: While meditation doesn’t change external circumstances or make problems disappear, it does improve people’s ability to deal with the stressors in their lives.
+With regular meditation, people report an increased ability to pause and respond to difficult people and situations rather than instantly reacting in unhelpful ways or ruminating over problems for extended periods of time.4,7,11

-- Better sleep:1,3,5,10 Meditation aids in whole mind-body relaxation and increases alpha waves, which are associated with sleep.
+- Better sleep: Meditation aids in whole mind-body relaxation and increases alpha waves, which are associated with sleep.1,4

-- Reduced fatigue:5 This is a welcome byproduct of reduced stress and improved sleep.
-Meditators tend to report feeling greater energy.
+- Reduced fatigue: This is a welcome byproduct of reduced stress and improved sleep.
+Meditators tend to report feeling greater energy.4

-- Improved focus and concentration:3,5,8,11 In developing people’s ability to shift their focus and attend to the present moment rather than remaining stuck in thoughts and feelings about the past or future, meditation seems to improve focus and concentration in other areas of life, leading to benefits at work, school, and home.
+- Improved focus and concentration: In developing people’s ability to shift their focus and attend to the present moment rather than remaining stuck in thoughts and feelings about the past or future, meditation seems to improve focus and concentration in other areas of life, leading to benefits at work, school, and home.5,7,11

-- Increased compassion for self and others:8,11 Meditation helps people turn their attention to positive thoughts and feelings about themselves, others, and their world in general.
-Loving-kindness meditation in particular specifically develops empathy and compassion.
+- Increased compassion for self and others: Meditation helps people turn their attention to positive thoughts and feelings about themselves, others, and their world in general.
+Loving-kindness meditation in particular specifically develops empathy and compassion.7,11

-- Better relationships:8 Meditation practices increase compassion and help people remain calm in the face of conflict.
-Additionally, meditation calms the physiological response to stress by reducing heart rate and blood pressure and reducing stress hormones like cortisol which allows people, once agitated, to return to a calm state more quickly and let go more easily after a conflict.
+- Better relationships: Meditation practices increase compassion and help people remain calm in the face of conflict.
+Additionally, meditation calms the physiological response to stress by reducing heart rate and blood pressure and reducing stress hormones like cortisol which allows people, once agitated, to return to a calm state more quickly and let go more easily after a conflict.7

 A team of researchers reviewed 36 randomized controlled trials to determine the effects of meditation on anxiety.
-Participants self-reported that the experienced anxiety but had not been diagnosed with an anxiety disorder.
-In over two-thirds of the studies (25 out of the 36), meditation was shown to reduce anxiety symptoms.26
+Participants self-reported that they experienced anxiety but had not been diagnosed with an anxiety disorder.
+In over two-thirds of the studies (25 out of the 36), meditation was shown to reduce anxiety symptoms.24

 Does Meditation Pose Risks?

-All types of meditation impact changes in the brain, but, while researchers are still investigating this, it seems that each type may affect a unique area of the brain.18 For example, a study appearing in 2017 in the journal Science Advances revealed a discovery that different types of meditation can affect areas of the brain involved in executive functioning, emotional regulation, empathy, or perspective-taking.19 Therefore, when choosing a type of meditation, it may be wise to consider your personal goal for meditating.12 Knowing why you want to meditate can help you determine exactly how you want to do it.
+All types of meditation impact changes in the brain, but, while researchers are still investigating, it seems that each type may affect a unique area of the brain.17 For example, one study revealed that different types of meditation can affect areas of the brain involved in executive functioning, emotional regulation, empathy, or perspective-taking.18 Therefore, when choosing a type of meditation, it may be wise to consider your personal goal for meditating.12 Knowing why you want to meditate can help you determine exactly how you want to do it.

-Here’s a rundown of common types of meditation:
+Here’s a rundown of common types of meditation practices:

 Mindfulness Meditation

-Mindfulness meditation involves focused attention on sensations in the present moment of meditation.2 Often, concentration is on the breath—the act of breathing and the sound and feeling of air entering and leaving your body.13 You may also focus on a sight, sound, or sensation.10 Regardless of your focus object of sensation, you direct your attention to it for the duration of your meditation practice.
+Mindfulness meditation involves focused attention on sensations in the present moment of meditation.2 Often, concentration is on the breath, but you may also focus on a sight, sound, or sensation.
+Regardless of your focus object of sensation, you direct your attention to it for the duration of your meditation practice.
 When you notice that your mind has wandered, you gently return your focus to your breath, sensation, or object.
-You might see terms like insight meditation or peaceful abiding meditation to refer to mindfulness meditation.4
+You might see terms like “insight meditation” or “peaceful abiding meditation” to refer to mindfulness meditation.3

 Focused Meditation